Sir Edward Crofton, 3rd Bt.1

 Richard Caulfeild was born circa 1551.1 He was the son of Alexander Caulfeild.2

-Richard Caulfeild graduated from Christ Church College, Oxford University, Oxford, Oxfordshire, England, in 1574 with a Bachelor of Arts (B.A.).1 He graduated from Christ Church College, Oxford University, Oxford, Oxfordshire, England, in 1577 with a Master of Arts (M.A.).1
+He graduated from Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG, in 1574 with a Bachelor of Arts (B.A.)1 He graduated from Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG, in 1577 with a Master of Arts (M.A.)1

 Citations